 - Thrust: The force that propels the plane forward on the runway is known as thrust.
 Airplane engines are in charge of generating thrust.
 The magnitude of the thrust is determined by the engine type.

 - Drag: Drag is the force generated by air resistance.
 The air blows in the opposite direction of a fast-moving airplane on the runway.
 It produces drag, which is the polar opposite of propulsion.

 - Lift: It is the force that elevates the airplane.
 The wing's airfoil form creates a pressure difference.
 The plane is lifted upward by the pressure difference between the top and bottom of the wing.

 - Weight(Gravity): It is the weight of the airplane that pulls the plane downwards.
 The airplane's mass and cargo determine the magnitude of this force.

 Thrust is the polar opposite of drag, whereas lift is the polar opposite of weight.
 Thrust must be more than drag during takeoff, and lift must be greater than weight.
 The forces will be balanced once the plane reaches the required altitude.

 The Three Axes of Rotation of an Airplane

-The aircraft moves in three different axes, they are
+The aircraft moves in three different axes.

 Major Airplane Components That Aid in Flying